Answer all of your questions concerning the Circuit de l’Abbaye with our Frequently Asked Questions section.

 You are responsible for making your own reservations at the lodgings of your choice.
 Use our interactive map and itinerary examples to assist you.
 Your registration is valid for one year, leaving you with all the flexibility you need to plan your journey.
 Lodging costs vary between $40 and $200 per night, depending on the experience you are seeking.

-If you wish to register for the 2020 season, please note that the registration form will be available on April 1st 2020.
+If you wish to register for the current season, please note that registration form will be available around beginning of April.

 The Circuit can be walked in different ways, according to your preferences and availability.
-We provide you with examples of itineraries, that is, the entire Circuit in 8 stages, as well as two shorter options.
+We provide you with examples of itineraries (French), that is, the entire Circuit in 8 stages, as well as two shorter options.

 The Circuit de l’Abbaye is an independent walking route and, as such, it is flexible.
 There are no set departure dates, nor limits on the number of walkers.
 However, we strongly suggest that you reserve your accommodations ahead of time to ensure availability.
 It is even more important to do so if you are travelling as a group, for lodgings are scarce in certain parts of the Circuit.

 8. Can I walk on the Circuit’s roads for one day or less?